Rhubarb Cheesecake Squares Recipe

 - 1/8 teaspoon ground nutmeg

-- 1-1/2 cups finely chopped fresh or frozen rhubarb
+- 1-1/2 cups diced fresh or frozen rhubarb, thawed

-- 1. In a small bowl, combine the flour, oats and brown sugar.
-Cut in butter until crumbly.
-Set aside 1 cup crumb mixture; press remaining mixture onto the bottom of a greased 9-in. square baking pan.
-Set aside.
+- 1. Preheat oven to 350°.
+In a small bowl, mix flour, oats and brown sugar; cut in butter until crumbly.
+Reserve 1 cup mixture for topping.
+Press remaining mixture onto bottom of a greased 9-in. square baking pan.

-- 2. For filling, in a small bowl, beat cream cheese and sugar until smooth.
-Beat in the salt, vanilla, cinnamon and nutmeg.
-Add egg; beat on low speed just until combined.
-Stir in rhubarb.
-Pour over crust.
-Sprinkle with reserved crumb mixture.
+- 2. For filling, beat cream cheese, sugar, salt and spices until smooth.
+Add egg and vanilla; beat on low speed just until combined.
+Fold in rhubarb.
+Spread over crust.
+Sprinkle with topping.

-- 3. Bake at 350° for 35-40 minutes or until set.
-Cool on a wire rack for 1 hour.
-Refrigerate for at least 2 hours.
+- 3. Bake until golden brown and filling is set, about 40 minutes.
+Cool on a wire rack 1 hour.
+Refrigerate, covered, until cold, about 2 hours.
 Cut into squares.
-Yield: 16 squares.
+Yield: 16 servings.

 Reviews for Rhubarb Cheesecake Squares